fstark/blog/content/blog/portal/portal.md

 {% blogimage "img/hp9825-b.png", "Released in 1978..." %}

-What other portable computer was released before the Portal, with a single line character display?
+Not the only of such computers, btw...

-{ % blogimage "img/sharp-pc1211.png", "The Sharp PC-1211, released in March 1980..." % }
+{ % blogimage "img/sharp-pc1211.png", "I can think of another portable computer released before the Portal, that had a single line character display..." % }

 # Portal CCMC?
 What, it is not a Micral Portal?
 Nope, and it isn't written like that on the machine, and you shouldn't use that term unless you are trying to sell one.